Pari/GP Reference Documentation HOME Contents - Global index - GP keyboard shortcuts

 Also available: GEN ellrandom(GEN E) and GEN ffrandom(GEN a).

 Real part of x.
-In the case where x is a quadratic number, this is the coefficient of 1 in the "canonical" integral basis (1,ω).
+When x is a quadratic number, this is the coefficient of 1 in the "canonical" integral basis (1,ω).

 The library syntax is GEN greal(GEN x).